 It's a fairly complicated house (but isn't it cool?).
 That's why I want to include photos showing the score lines on the patterns in Design Space.

-You can find the score lines grouped in one box.
-I always try to draw them with red lines so that they show up, but Design Space doesn’t show them that way in this screen.
+You can find the score lines combined in one box.
+I always try to draw them with red lines so that they show up, but Design Space doesn't show them that way in this screen.
 And these lines are grouped with the main part of the house they below to.

 First click on the area in the right menu in the score line section.
+You actually can select the score lines from the house pattern itself if you want.

-Now click the Linetype Score
+Now click the Operations Menu

 These are the changes on your screen when you do that.
 You actually see the score lines appear and the lines are marked score on both the left and right areas of design space.